unam3/docs/src/guide/reusability/composables.md

 ## What is a "Composable"? {#what-is-a-composable}

-In the context of Vue applications, a "composable" is a function that leverages Vue's Composition API to encapsulate and reuse **stateful logic**.
+"Composable" is a function for reuse of **stateful logic**.

-When building frontend applications, we often need to reuse logic for common tasks.
-For example, we may need to format dates in many places, so we extract a reusable function for that.
+We often need to reuse logic for common tasks.
+For example: format dates in many places.
+So we extract a reusable function for that.
 This formatter function encapsulates **stateless logic**: it takes some input and immediately returns expected output.
-There are many libraries out there for reusing stateless logic - for example [lodash](https://lodash.com/) and [date-fns](https://date-fns.org/), which you may have heard of.

-By contrast, stateful logic involves managing state that changes over time.
-A simple example would be tracking the current position of the mouse on a page.
-In real-world scenarios, it could also be more complex logic such as touch gestures or connection status to a database.
+Stateful logic involves managing state that changes over time: tracking the current position of the mouse on a page.
+In real world scenarios, it could also be more complex logic such as touch gestures or connection status to a database.

 ## Mouse Tracker Example {#mouse-tracker-example}